-Three public community meetings, as well as individual station area meetings were hosted on Zoom and streamed live on Facebook.
-The meetings included a visual and verbal presentation by the CTA team, interactive chat features, real time question and answer (Q&A) sessions, interactive polling, and breakout sessions for small group discussions.
-The breakout sessions allowed community members to provide feedback directly to the CTA team related to the topics presented during the meeting, give general feedback about the RLE Project, ask questions, and discuss concerns with project team members.
+Three public community meetings, as well as The public meetings for the first phase of the individual station area meetings were hosted plan were held in December 2020, and station area meetings were held in January and February on Zoom and streamed live on Facebook.
+The meetings included a visual and verbal presentation 2021.
+These meetings gave community members by the CTA team, interactive chat features, an opportunity to share how they see their real time question and answer (Q&A) sessions, neighborhood and to share their goals for the interactive polling, and breakout sessions for small future.
+The second round of community meetings group discussions.
+The breakout sessions allowed were held in May 2021 to garner feedback on community members to provide feedback directly the draft vision statements and draft land use to the CTA team related to the topics presented strategies for the areas around the new stations. during the meeting, give general feedback about The final round of public meetings occurred the RLE Project, ask questions, and discuss in December 2021 to solicit input on the draft concerns with project team members. economic development recommendations, overall approach to development in the four station areas, and draft development concepts for eight catalyst sites near the new stations.